-Under the pressure of the latests events in Italy, by which membership of a really revolutionary party, that is, the Communist Party, involves personal sacrifice, there has been a noticeable increase of the more or less open followers of Vella among the "higher" circles of the party, among the party func-tionaries, the deputies, and editors.
-Although the affiliation of the Rome congress was clear and unequivocal enough, and every one was bound to know, then as now, that entry into the Communist International is only possible through uniting with the Italian Communist party, still these people again clung to the name of the socialist party, and rebelled against the above resolution of the committee of the party and thus against the decision of the Rome congress itself.
+Under the pressure of the latests events in Italy, by which membership of a really revolutionary party, that is, the Communist Party, involves personal sacrifice, there has been a noticeable increase of the more or less open followers of Vella among the "higher" circles of the party, among the party functionaries, the deputies, and editors.
+Although the affiliation of the Rome congress was clear and unequivocal enough, and every the was bound to know, then as now, that entry into the Communist International is only possible through uniting with the Italian Communist party, still these people again clung to the name of the socialist party, and rebelled against the above resolution of the committee of the party and thus against the decision of the Rome congress itself.

 The Avanti of January 3. published an article by comrade Serrati, in which the imperative necessity of the affiliation of the socialists with the communists is clearly demons rated, and shown to be of vital interest to the whole Italian proletariat.
-Pietro Nenni, the present chief editor of the Avanti, follows comrade Serrati's article by one of his own, with the naive sounding title "Liquidation of the Socialist Party?" (in the course of the article he speaks of "liquidation" under "cost price?").
-Nenni's article opposes the amalgamation, and demands that a vote be taken of all the party members with regard to the Moscow
+Pietro Nenni, the present chief editor of the Avanti, follows comrade Serrati's article by one of his own, with the naive sounding title of "Liquidation of the Socialist Party?" (in the course of the article he speaks of "liquidation" under "cost price?").
+Nenni's article opposes the amalgamation, and demands that a vote be taken of all the party members with regard to the Moscow decisions.\)

-However "democratic" this demand may sound, the ruse behind it is immediately obvious.
+However "democratic" this demand may sound, the ruse beh d it is immediately obvious.
 It speculates on the difficult position in which the Italian working class is at the present time, and upon the fact that some workers are not prepared to render their position still worse by complete and open confession of faith for revolution.
 And in case this should not be the case spontaneously, Nenni and his friends attempted to take the party by surprise by a systematically planned manœuvre.
-They immediately convened the Milan section of the party, where they hoped to gain the majority, in order to have resolutions passed agreeable to their desires.
-How well all this was prepared can be seen from the fact that the Avanti of January 3, not only published comrade Serrati's article, and followed this by Nenni's, and not only printed the invitation to the members' meeting of the Milan section, but also a long resolution of Nenni's and his companions, which was immediately proclaimed as a resolution of the "majority"
+They immediately convened the Milan section of the party, where they hoped to gain the majority in order to have resolutions passed agreeable to their desires.
+How well all this was prepared can be seen from the fact that the Avanti of January 3. not only published comrade Serrati's article, and followed this by Nenni's, and not only printed the invitation to the manufactor resolution of the Avice. only printed the invitation to the members' meeting of the Milan section but also a long resolution of Nenni's and his companions, which was immediately proclaimed as a resolution of the "meiority" the "majority"

 Despite this well-prepared manœuvre, they did not succeed in getting the resolution passed at Milan.
-It is true that the members of the Milan section were influenced by the manœuvre, but it was not possible to get a resolution passed the same evening, and on the second evening comrades Riboldi and Maffi, in the name of the Committee of the Party, explained the resolution passed by the Committee, and further declared that the Committee of the Party had no intention of taking the party members by surprise, and had nothing against a general vote; the effect of this was such that the movers of the "resolution of the majority" thought it better to withdraw their resolution.
+It is true that the members of the Milan section were infuenced by the manœuvre, but it was not possible to get a resolution passed the same evening, and on the second evening comrades Riboldi and Maffi, in the name of the Committee of the Party, explained the resolution passed by the Committee, and further declared that the Committee of the Party had no intention of taking the party members by of the Party had no intention of taking the party members by surprise, and had nothing against a general vote; the effect of this was such that the movers of the "resolution of the majority"

+thought it better to withdraw their resolution.